 On April 27, 2022, the Company executed a convertible security funding agreement ("Convertible Security") for a principal amount of \$5,500,000.
-The convertible security is due two years from the date of issuance.
+The convertible security was due two years from the date of issuance.

-Pursuant to the agreement, the Company has issued to Lind Global Fund II, LP ("Lind") (i) a convertible security with a face value of \$6,600,000, representing a principal amount of \$5,500,000 and a prepaid interest amount of \$1,100,000.
+Pursuant to the agreement, the Company issued to Lind Global Fund II, LP ("Lind") (i) a convertible security with a face value of \$6,600,000, representing a principal amount of \$5,500,000 and a prepaid interest amount of \$1,100,000.

-The Convertible Security ranks senior and is secured by all of the Company's assets, except shares in the Company's Moroccan subsidiary.
+The Convertible Security ranked senior and was secured by all of the Company's assets, except shares in the Company's Moroccan subsidiary.

-The Convertible Security matures on April 27, 2024.
-The Convertible Security includes covenants typical and customary for secured convertible securities of this nature.
-The Company must comply with the covenants on a regular basis.
-As at September 30, 2022, the Company has met the covenants.
+The Convertible Security would have matured on April 27, 2024.
+The Convertible Security included covenants typical and customary for secured convertible securities of this nature.
+The Company had to comply with the covenants on a regular basis.

 The Company valued the Convertible Security at the date of issuance and bifurcated the Convertible Security between an equity component and a liability component.
-The liability component of the Convertible Security includes the host contract and embedded derivative and is recorded at fair value through profit and loss.
-The liability component of the Convertible Security has been recorded at Level 3 in the fair value hierarchy.
+The liability component of the Convertible Security included the host contract and embedded derivative and was recorded at fair value through profit and loss.
+The liability component of the Convertible Security was recorded at Level 3 in the fair value hierarchy.